top of page

 Our training principles: Do No Harm, Cause No Pain, Create No Fear.

 Here are some other common terms used to describe our approach: Rewards-based, Positive Reinforcement, Force Free, Fear Free.
-Click on the Training Methods FAQs tab at the top for more information and to dispel some of the myths surrounding positive reinforcement training.

 The term 'Balanced' trainer is sadly a misnomer.
 Unlike it's namesake it describes a training style that uses rewards / positive reinforcement techniques but also relies on punishment to get desired behaviours.
 Punishment can come in many forms and range from mild to downright abusive.
 Some dogs are resilient and cope with a mild approach, whilst other dogs may shutdown, increase aggression or form other behaviour issues.
 Either way, we don't advocate for this approach.
 It's unnecessary when real world trainers can train dogs and even zoo animals without using force or causing discomfort or pain.